Your cart is empty!

 Everywhere we turn, there seems to be an influx of mixed messages about the foods that we should and should not be eating and the things that we should or should not be doing for optimal health.
 As a registered dietitian nutritionist, it’s my job to sift through the confusion and help make eating as simple and enjoyable for people as possible.

-Since February is the signature month of love, as well as National Heart Health Month, here are a few ideas for nurturing your relationships, which is now proven to be a form of self-care that’s good for your health.
+Since February is the signature month of love, as well as National Heart Health Month, here are a few ideas for ways to nurture your relationships, now proven to be a form of self-care that’s good for your health.

 We’d love to hear from you.
 What are some ways that you nurture the relationships in your lives?
 Let’s keep the momentum going even after February has passed!